philipmarsden/Checkout_Oct20/README.md

 ### Thoughts for Future

-potential issues:
-- need to check the pageviews data in the extract to see the start and end time - can the hours overlap?
-- what happens when a user has a pageview in the time between the start of the hour and extract and then the same pageview within the next hour? can separate them off and union with next hours load - so that 1 hour is loaded in full at a time.

 - Adding in new variables - how can we do this efficiently. dev > test > prod - how long does this process take? - agile delivery every 2 weeks? how do we expand out the dimensions with additional fact tables and data